SekouD/lyricsmaster/README.rst

         :target: https://codecov.io/gh/SekouD/lyricsmaster

 LyricsMaster is a library for downloading lyrics from multiple lyrics providers.
 The following Lyrics Providers are supported:
-Lyric Wikia
+* Lyric Wikia
-The Original Hip-Hop (Rap) Lyrics Archive - OHHLA.com And more to come soon.
+* The Original Hip-Hop (Rap) Lyrics Archive - OHHLA.com
+* and more to come soon.

 * Free software: MIT license